fatih-ilhan/facial-attractiveness-prediction/README.md

 where overwrite used to overwrite previous results.

+Modify `config.py` to change experiment configuration.

-After that experiment outputs will be written under `results` folder.
+Experiment outputs will be written under `results` folder.